 Medical Sciences: Also known as basic sciences, this refers to the foundational education semesters completed by medical students.
 Commonly referred to years one and two in a US medical program.

 Promotion: A student’s advancement to the next level in his or her academic program.

 Satisfactory Academic Progress (SAP): Satisfactory academic progress indicates that a student has met degree requirements to acceptable levels within a specified time period.
 Your SAP standing is important during academic evaluation and determination of eligibility for financial aid.
 Students who do not meet SAP requirements are subject to dismissal and/or loss of Title IV funding.

-Timeframes: To maintain SAP, students who matriculated intofirst semester prior to May 2013must complete the Foundations of Medicine portion of the curriculum within 75 instructional weeks (five semesters) or fewer, and complete the clinical portion within 135 instructional weeks; andhave 210 instructional weeks to finish the entire program.
-To maintain SAP, students who matriculated intofirst semester on or afterMay 2013must complete the Foundations of Medicine portion of the curriculum within 90 instructional weeks (six semesters) or fewer, and complete the clinical portion within 135 instructional weeks; andhave 225 instructional weeks to finish the entire program.
+Timeframes: To maintain SAP, students who matriculated intofirst semester prior to May 2013must complete the Medical Sciences portion of the curriculum within 75 instructional weeks (five semesters) or fewer, and complete the clinical portion within 135 instructional weeks; andhave 210 instructional weeks to finish the entire program.
+To maintain SAP, students who matriculated intofirst semester on or afterMay 2013must complete the Medical Sciences portion of the curriculum within 90 instructional weeks (six semesters) or fewer, and complete the clinical portion within 135 instructional weeks; andhave 225 instructional weeks to finish the entire program.